List of power stations in New Mexico

 This is a list of electricity-generating power stations in the U.S. state of New Mexico, sorted by type and name.
-In 2023, New Mexico had a total summer capacity of 10,724 MW through all of its power plants, and a net generation of 39,269 GWh.
-The electrical energy generation mix in 2024 was 38.1% wind, 29.6% natural gas, 21% coal, and 10.8% solar PV.
+In 2024, New Mexico had a total summer capacity of 11.9 GW through all of its power plants, and a net generation of 39,697 GWh.
+The electrical energy generation mix in 2025 was 36.2% wind, 26.8% natural gas, 20.8% coal, and 15.5% solar.
 Biomass, geothermal, and hydroelectric generated less than a 1% share combined.

-Small-scale solar including customer-owned photovoltaic panels delivered an additional net 801 GWh to New Mexico's electricity grid in 2024.
-This was less than one-fifth of the amount generated by the state's utility-scale photovoltaic plants.
+Small-scale solar including customer-owned photovoltaic panels delivered an additional net 841 GWh to New Mexico's electricity grid in 2025.
+This was less than one-seventh of the amount generated by the state's utility-scale photovoltaic plants.

 New Mexico hosts the nation's only long-term underground repository for waste from nuclear weapons research and production, the Waste Isolation Pilot Plant near Carlsbad.
 Extraction of the state's nearby Permian Basin oil reserves for transportation and other uses rose to the nation's third highest, contributing 6% of total U.S. production in 2018.
 New Mexico's oil extraction included the flaring of over 35 billion cubic feet of associated petroleum gas in each of the years 2018 and 2019.
 This amount of wasted natural gas could have generated about 5,000 GWh of electrical energy, an amount equal to 14% of the state's total annual generation.